frame

 structure

-2 countable the supporting structure of a piece of furniture, a building, a vehicle, etc. that gives it its shape a bicycle frame
+2 countable the supporting structure of a piece of furniture, a building, a vehicle, etc. that gives it its shape

 The bed frame is made of pine.